stadium-software/conditional-datagrid-styling/README.md

 ```

 ## Known Issues
-1. Using an underscore (_) in the page or template name can cause the script to break
+1. Using an underscore (_) in the page, template or control name causes the script to break